 And yet, the thought of getting divorced may be just that: a thought.
 That’s OK.
 It’s entirely normal.

-If you have questions about your legal options, it makes sense to sit down with a family law attorney.
+If you have questions about your legal options, it makes sense to sit down with a divorce attorney in the Charlotte area.

 Sound legal advice can make a tough situation more manageable.
-Sometimes the anxiety associated with divorce comes from not knowing what to do or what to expect.
+Sometimes the anxiety associated with the topic comes from not knowing what to do or what to expect.

 You may be wondering whether you need to formally retain an attorney.
 While we want to help, we think the better first step to start with a legal consultation.